pairwise-alignment/pa-bench-paper/extended-abstract.md

 and only slightly slower than linear BiWFA, while for the much more divergent ONT reads, affine BiWFA is much slower than all other methods.

-### Discussion
+### Conclusion
-PA-Bench is a convenient tool for efficiently and accurately comparing pairwise aligners.
+PA-Bench is a convenient tool that makes comparing pairwise aligners easy for developers and users.
 While currently only pairwise alignment is supported, it could be useful to extend this framework to other problems as well, including e.g. sequence-to-graph alignment and possibly also datastructure oriented